eugenioenko/interpreter/readme.md

 ### > [Try it out in playground!](https://eugenioenko.github.io/interpreter/)

+## statements
+at-script program is build by a list of statements.
+The statements implemented so far are:

+- expression
+- var
+- print
+- return
+- block
+- function
+- class
+- while
+- do while
+- if else

+Expression, Var, Print and Return statements require a semicolon `;` at the end as delimiter;

 ## variable definition
 > `var` *`identifier`* ( `=` *`expression`* ) `;`

 To define a variable use the keyword 'var' folowed by variable name and an optional initialization expression.
 Default value of all variables is 'null' unless initialization expression is provided.